Get Started with SubscriberCheck on iOS

 Call Backend server to complete SubscriberCheck

 Step 3 of the integration guide is to complete the SubscriberCheck.
-This step is a step where the mobile application makes a POST request to your backend server with the check_id and the code.
+This is a step where the mobile application makes a POST request to your backend server with the check_id and the code.
 Your backend server then makes a PATCH request to /subscriber_check/v0.2/checks/{check_id} with the JSON body below to complete the SubscriberCheck process:

 [